 Permanent residence – the (habitable) dwelling with which a person and his or her family members have been most closely associated in the year preceding the census.
 Association with dwellings is calculated using the residence address(es) reported in various national registers and the locations related to everyday activities (school, kindergarten, workplace, etc.).
 If a person has a family, all his or her family members have a common permanent residence.
-If a family member’s place of work is far from his or her residence (in another country or city) and this person has a secondary residence near the workplace, the place of residence of the family is considered to be his or her permanent residence.
-For this purpose, a family is generally defined as a nuclear family with minor children, which may include adult children, but they may also form separate (incl. one-member) households.

 The permanent residence of a single person is considered to be the habitable dwelling with which the person had the strongest connection during the previous year.

 Place of residence at the time of the previous census – person’s place of residence on the census moment of the previous census, i.e. a person's place of residence on 31.12.2011.
 The previous place of residence has been adjusted to the administrative division in force on 31.12.2021.
 In the case of people who were not residents of Estonia at the time of the previous census, no place of residence has been determined, but on the basis of age and migration status it has been specified whether a person resided abroad, was born after the previous census, or his/her place of residence was unknown.